dwmkerr/angular-modal-service/README.md

 * `inputs`: A set of values to pass as inputs to the controller.
 Each value provided is injected into the controller constructor.
 * `appendElement`: The custom angular element to append the modal to instead of default `body` element.
+* `bodyClass`: The custom css class to append to the body while the modal is open (optional, useful when not using Bootstrap).

 #### The Modal Object